geudde/attic-chest/pages/04.season-3/17.meeting-38/03.cause/docs.md

 Thus all Bickerings and Jawings, and discords will cease,
 And each Muse meet her Sister, and Votary in Peace.

-[^1]: Glyphic Initial, Anagram, or Cypher, form’d of two or more letters of their usual Poetical Signature, as thus:
+[^1]: Glyphic Initial, Anagram, or Cypher, form’d of two or more letters of their usual Poetical Signature, as thus
-<span style="font-size: 3em;">⊗</span>
+<span style="font-size: 2.5em;">⊗</span>